TanmayAB/kishanio.github.io/_posts/2014-03-14-default-jekyll-part-1.md

 We will use [Github pages](http://pages.github.com) to deploy our blog.
 Its a free service provided by Github under .io domain.

-To get started create an empty github directory with name same as your username.
+To get started create an empty github directory with name  as your *username*.github.io.

-Github has an auto-generator that keeps account of the repositiers under your username and deploys them to <username>.github.io/

 Note this username repository needs to have Jekyll source because Github is constrained to same.
+Github has an auto-generator that keeps account of the repositiers under your username and deploys them to *username*.github.io/

 Thereafter just initialize git in your local directory.